netenglabs/bgperf2/README.md

 $ docker tag crpd:21.3R1-S1.1 crpd:latest
 ```

-Be sure you tag the image or bgperf cannot find the image and everything will fail.
+Be sure you tag the image or bgperf2 cannot find the image and everything will fail.

-bgperf mounts the log directory as /tmp/bgperf/junos/logs, however there are a lot there and most of it
+bgperf2 mounts the log directory as /tmp/bgperf/junos/logs, however there are a lot there and most of it
 is not relevant.
 To see if your config worked correctly on startup:

 ``` bash